LifeBogger presents the Full Story of a Football Manager who was best known by the nickname “Indiecito“.

 The Solari family also had a footballing husband coming in to marry their daughter.
 In the year 1992, Santiago’s cousin Natalia, daughter of Jorge Solari got married to three-time Champions League winner, Fernando Redondo (pictured below).
 Redondo represented Real Madrid and the Argentine team.

-Santiago Solari Childhood Story Plus Untold Biography Facts- Immediate Family Members
+Santiago Solari Biography Facts – Immediate Family Members:

 Among Santiago’s brothers, Esteban Andrés Solari Poggio Tano pictured below is the most popular.
 The Argentine professional footballer was born on the 2nd of June, 1980.